For the purpose of the guidance below, serious incidents are identified as 'notifiable incidents'.

 Your reporting is important to help safeguard social service users.

-Reporting notifiable incidents informs the Regulator of serious harm and risks of harm to service users during social service delivery, and actions taken by service providers to address the immediate health and safety of their service users.
+Reporting notifiable incidents informs the Regulator of serious harm and risks of serious harm to service users during social service delivery, and of actions taken by service providers to address the immediate health and safety of their service users.

 Reporting serious risk and serious harm